Exiled1/CS344/Assignment_04/README.md

     a CPU such as dealing with

 2. Which variation runs with higher performance?
 Did this surprise you?
-    - Technically, for small values of K, processes should be faster, however with a larger value of K over a larger amount of data, threads should win out in terms of processing speed.
-Since the time to spawn a thread is negligable since the sort process should take longer to complete than the thread takes to spawn.
+    - Technically, for small values of K, everything should remain the same, however with a larger value of K over a larger amount of data, processes should be *slightly* faster.
+Since the time to spawn a thread is much more of an issue with large K values,
     - Did it surprise me?
 Not really, it's a

 Are there benefits to using threads vs processes: